tapilab/is-karthikbmk/README.md

 1. Extract Features.
 This will be X_train
 2. Compute ROGUE score for every sentence across all the documents.
 This is will be y_train
-3. This is now a regression problem.
-Use Ridge as the initial baseline model
+3. This is now a Regression problem.
+Use Ridge as the initial Baseline Model
-4. Predict using the trained model
+4. Predict using the Model
+5. Select Sentences for Summarization based on a Salience Function
+6. Evaluate and Tune the Model
-5. Repeat steps 1,2,3,4 with Deep Models
+7. Repeat steps 4,5,6 with Deep Models
+8. Identify the Best Model
+9. Generate Summaries using the Best Model

 ## Validation Errors